 What are eBooks?

-An eBook (short for electronic book and also known as a digital book, ebook, and e-book) is a book publication made available in digital format.
-The Oxford Dictionary of English defines an eBook as "an electronic version of a printed book which can be read on a computer or handheld device".
+An eBook, also known as an electronic book, digital book, or e-book, is a book available in digital format.
+According to the Oxford Dictionary of English, an eBook is "an electronic version of a printed book which can be read on a computer or handheld device."

 eBooks